Affordable Connectivity Program

 If you qualified for EBB based on participation in another assistance program like Lifeline, no action should need to be taken to enroll in ACP.
 Your benefit will automatically switch to ACP.
 If you qualified for EBB based on loss of income in 2020, you will need to reapply for ACP.
-We’re to help with that!
-Give us a call or text at (602) 529-1519 for free assistance with or info about the ACP application.

 The Affordable Connectivity Program (ACP) gives you the chance to pay less for your internet: